The Cost of Information: The Case of Constant Marginal Costs: Introduction

 \paragraph*{Relation to Mutual Information Cost.}

-Following Sims' seminal work on rational inattention, cost functions based on mutual information have been commonly applied to model costly information processing \citep*{sims2003implications,sims2010rational}. \cite*{mackowiak2018rational} review the literature on rational inattention.
+Following the seminal work of \cite*{sims2003implications,sims2010rational} on rational inattention, cost functions based on mutual information have been commonly used in applications; \cite*{mackowiak2018rational} review the literature on rational inattention.
 Mutual information costs are defined as the expected change of the Shannon entropy $H(p) = -\sum_{i\in\Theta}p_i\log p_i$ between the decision maker's prior belief $q$ and posterior $p$.
-Equivalently, in this formulation, the cost of an experiment is given by the mutual information between the state of nature and the signal.
+Equivalently, in this formulation, the cost of an experiment is given by the mutual information between the state of nature and the signal.\footnote{ Related specifications discussed in the literature include models where the decision maker can acquire, for free, any experiment whose mutual information is below an upper bound \citep{sims2003implications}, as well as costs that are increasing transformation of mutual information \citep{denti2022posterior}.} One of the main differences between mutual information and the LLR cost, is that the first is subadditive rather than additive \citep[see, e.g.][]{lindley1956measure}, so that the cost of $n$ independent copies of an experiment is a strictly concave function of $n$.
+In applications, the LLR cost function leads to predictions which are qualitatively different from those induced by mutual information cost.
+We illustrate the differences in \S\ref{sec:examples} and \S\ref{sec:stochastic}.

-Compared to Sims' work---and the literature in rational inattention---our work aims at modeling a different kind of phenomenon.
-While Sims' goal is to model the cost of \textit{processing} information our goal is to model the cost of \textit{generating} information.
-Due to this difference in motivation, Sims' axioms postulate that signals which are harder to encode are more costly, while we assume that signals which are harder to generate are more costly.
-As an illustrative example of this difference consider a newspaper.
-Rational inattention theory models the readers' effort of processing the information contained in the newspaper.
-In contrast, our goal is to model the cost that the newspaper incurs in producing this information.
+\paragraph*{Examples and Applications.} In \S\ref{sec:stochastic} we apply the LLR cost function to information acquisition problems and derive a number of predictions.
+Our applications include binary prediction problems, where a decision maker needs to predict whether the state is above or below a given threshold.
+An example of this is an analyst trying to predict which party will obtain the majority of votes in an election.
+Another example is a perception task where a subject is asked to observe a number of dots of two different colors on a screen, and must predict which color is predominant.\footnote{The two examples have a similar structure but are, of course, quite different in terms of data collection since perception tasks are usually performed with experimental subjects in controlled environments.}

-Given the different motivation, it is perhaps not surprising that the LLR cost leads to predictions which are profoundly different from those induced by mutual information cost.
-We illustrate the differences by four stylized examples in \S\ref{sec:examples}.
+We show that in binary prediction problems the decision maker is strictly more likely to make the correct choice when the quantity to be predicted is farther from the desired threshold, under general assumptions on the coefficients $(\beta_{ij})$.
+For example, it is harder for the agent to predict the winner in a close election than in an election where one of the candidates has a large lead.
+Moreover, we show that under the specification $\beta_{ij} = \frac{\kappa}{(i-j)^2}$, the decision maker's probability of a choosing an action is a sigmoidal function of the state---a prediction in line with psychometric evidence on perception tasks.